kumahq/kuma-website/docs/docs/dev/explore/gateway.md

       kuma.io/service: edge-gateway
 ```

 Note that this gateway has a `kuma.io/service` tag.
-We will use this to bind policies to configure this gateway.
+You will use this to bind policies to configure this gateway.

-As we're in universal you now need to run kuma-dp:
+As you're in universal you now need to run kuma-dp:

 ```shell
 kuma-dp run \